exploratory-io/book/table/table.md

 ## Row Filter

-You can filter rows to show by the condition on Table View.
+You can filter rows by the condition on Table View.
 See [Row Filter](row_filter.md) for more details.

 ## Column Filter

-You can filter columns to show by the condition on Table View.
+You can filter columns by the condition on Table View.
 See [Column Filter](column_filter.md) for more details.

 ## Column Metrics